Eugenics is a set of beliefs and practices that aims at improving the genetic quality of the human population.

 There are a couple of science fiction novels dealing with mutants and galactic empires.
 They imply that mutants tend to appear when an empire is in the "decline and fall" stage.
 In his immortal Foundation and Empire, Isaac Asimov has the mutant the Mule appear during the Dark Ages after the fall of empire.
 In Andre Norton's Star Ranger the historian mentions that the current time of galactic empire collapse is when "change mutants" make their appearance.

-Other novels mention dark rumors about how mutant occur on those planets beyond the rim of the galactic empire.
+Other novels mention dark rumors about how mutants with dread psychic powers are born on those planets beyond the rim of the galactic empire.
 An example is John Brunner's Altar On Asconel.

 In Jack Williamson's Seetee Ship and Seetee Shock, the children of asteroid miners occasionally are born with abilities useful in the space environment.
 Rob McGee is immune to radiation, and has an ability to sense gravitational masses.
 This allows him to navigate the asteroid belt with relative ease.
 McGee is the first evidence of asterites evolving into humans suited for living in space.

 In an Uplift situation, the entire point was to engineer an animal species into a fellow intelligent race.
 Things are marginally less tense due to the fact that no attempt is being made to keep the animals enslaved.
 But things are still tense because of the fuzzy gray line separating "lab animal" from "enslaved sentient."
 How do you decide at what point the animals cross the line?
 And who does the deciding?
 Do you free the slaves?
 And is it a bad thing if the animals jump the gun and start a slave revolt if they disagree over which side of the gray line they are on?